bkircher/chatcli/README.md

 - id
 - created_at
 - system_message, a conversation can have multiple system messages and at any position, this is just the default for new conversations, if user does not specify or alter them
 - max_tokens, default 1000
-- model, defaults to gpt-3.5-turbo-0301
+- model, defaults to `gpt-4` or so
 - temperature, default 0.8
 - choices_n (n in the API call, default 1)